-Serero took the opportunity to talk about the special relationship shared by Judaism and Islam throughout Morocco’s history.
+Serero talked about the special relationship shared by Judaism and Islam throughout Morocco’s history.

-“Jews and Muslims have the greatest history together in Morocco and that will always be.
-While in some countries, people are separating themselves with their differences, in Morocco we are celebrating them.
-As famously said his Majesty Mohammed V: ‘There are no Jews or Muslims in Morocco, only Moroccans.’
+“Jews and Muslims have the greatest history together in Morocco, which will always be.
+While in some countries, people separate themselves from their differences, in Morocco, we celebrate them.
+As famously said by His Majesty Mohammed V: ‘There are no Jews or Muslims in Morocco, only Moroccans.’

 Serero described himself as a Moroccan in his heart.
-“I want to promote the fraternity and peaceful image of this amazing country, their people and culture.
-Every Moroccan person is unique and make this world better (if you doubt, I’ll take you a nice Moroccan restaurant!).
-Thanks to her Majesty the King Mohammed VI and Princess Lalla Joumala, I don’t feel a Jew anymore, but like a proud Moroccan.
-May God bless Morocco, the King and his family.”
+“I want to promote the fraternity and peaceful image of this amazing country, its people, and its culture.
+Every Moroccan person is unique and makes this world better.
+(If you doubt, I’ll take you to a nice Moroccan restaurant!).
+Thanks to Her Majesty King Mohammed VI and Princess Lalla Joumala, I don’t feel like a Jew anymore but like a proud Moroccan.
+May God bless Morocco, the King, and his family.”

 Other guests included Jonathan Nash, Chief Executive Officer of Millennium Challenge Corporation, and Jennifer Rasamimanana, the new US General Consular in Casablanca.

-Retired US Army General James Jones, former US ambassadors to Morocco, Dwight Bush, Samuel L. Kaplan, Eduard Gabriel, several accredited ambassadors to Washington, representatives of the Moroccan community, presidents of think tanks, businessmen, and media personalities were also among the attendees.
+Retired US Army General James Jones, former US ambassadors to Morocco, Dwight Bush, Samuel L. Kaplan, Eduard Gabriel, several accredited ambassadors to Washington, representatives of the Moroccan community, presidents of think tanks, business people, and media personalities were also among the attendees.